Home Page Treatments Muscle Disease Rehabilitation

 Muscle biopsy A small piece of muscle tissue is taken.
 This is examined in the laboratory to determine which proteins are missing or damaged.
 It helps to determine the type of muscle disease.

-Electrocardiogram or ECG: Measures electrical signals from the heart and determines how fast the heart beats and whether it has a healthy rhythm.
+Electrocardiogram (ECG): Measures electrical signals from the heart and determines how fast the heart beats and whether it has a healthy rhythm.

 Other imaging techniques: Imaging methods such as MRI and ultrasound, which show the quality and quantity of muscle in the body, can also be used to diagnose muscle diseases.